-The first church-built meetinghouse was completed in 1998 and houses in the Abymes Branch.
+The first church-built meetinghouse was completed in 1998 and houses the Abymes Branch.
 Other congregations meet in rented facilities.

 Humanitarian and Development Work

-Opportunities, Challenges and Prospects
+Opportunities, Challenges, and Prospects

 Latter-day Saints benefit from full religious freedom to proselyte, worship, and assemble.
 Foreign full-time missionaries serve regularly on Guadeloupe.